University Catalog 2024-2025

 ENHS 7750 Environmental Policy (3)

 The course introduces students to the concepts of public health policy with an emphasis on environmental health.
 The course describes the relationship among public science, policy, and practice and demonstrates the application of this relationship through a series of real cases in environmental health laws, polices, regulations and statutes in the context of public health.
-Through "hands-on" experience, students examine the policy implications of contemporary environmental public health problems.
+Through "hands-on" experience, students examine the policy implications of contemporary environmental public health issues.

 ENHS 7990 Independent Study (1-3)